 It is the considered view of the Trust that even in light of Article 2 of the European Convention on Human Rights, the scope of an Inquest in the case of a medical accident has not been broadened to such an extent as to permit opinion evidence of such a nature to be given.
-The European Court of Human Rights has stated in the Calvelli case (Judgment given on 17th January, 2002) that in the case of death resulting from a medical accident where the "infringement of the right to life or to personal integrity is not caused intentionally, the positive obligation imposed by Article 2 to set up an effective judicial system does not necessarily require the provision of a criminal-law remedy in every case.
+The European Court of Human Rights has evidence of such a nature to be given.
+The European Court of Human Rights has extend in the Calvelli case (Judgment given on 17th January, 2002) that in the case of death resulting from a medical accident where the "infringement of the case of death resulting from a medical accident where the "infringement of the right to life or to personal integrity is not caused intentionally, the positive obligation imposed by Article 2 to set up an effective judicial system does not necessarily require the provision of a criminal-law remedy in every case.
 In the specific sphere of medical negligence the obligation may for instance also be satisfied if the legal system affords victims a remedy in the civil courts, either alone or in conjunction with a remedy in the criminal courts, enabling any liability of the doctors concerned to be established and any appropriate civil redress, such as an order for damages and for the publication of the decision, to be obtained.
 Disciplinary measures may also be envisaged."